TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Project_Management/0_Entry_Points/Concepts and Operations in Project Management.md

 - [[Atomic Habits Book Summary]]
 - [[The 7 Habits of Highly Effective People Book Summary]]

+- The [Project Management Institute](https://www.pmi.org/) is the leading association for those in project, program, or portfolio management professions.
+Their website provides guides, industry standards, articles, templates, job boards, certifications, and more to help support professionals in these careers.

+- The [Scrum Guide](https://www.scrumguides.org/index.html) defines Scrum, a technique used in Agile project management.
+You’ll learn about this framework later in the program.
+This guide describes Scrum’s roles, events, artifacts, and the rules that bind them together.
+You can also find hundreds of free resources to learn more about Scrum at [Scrum.org Resources](https://www.scrum.org/resources)- .

+- [PRINCE2](https://www.prince2.com/usa/resources) is a project management method and certification that teaches the skills to be an effective project manager.
+Along with their certification services and subscription products, they also offer free resources like blog posts, case studies, webinars , whitepapers and podcasts.

 - Coursera
 	- [Google Project Management: Professional Certificate](https://www.coursera.org/professional-certificates/google-project-management)